Editing the deployable architecture stack definition locally

 -

-Identifies the version of the member deployable architecture within the stack.
+Identifies the version of the member deployable architecture.
 To find the version locator, select the product in the catalog to open the catalog details page.
 Make sure that the correct version is selected.
 Then, click View details.

 inputs